checkpoint

 Creating Data Writers

-Data writers are Javascript functions that get invoked by Checkpoint when it discovers a block containing this event.
+Data writers are JavaScript functions that get invoked by Checkpoint when it discovers a block containing this event.
 A Data writer is responsible for writing records to the database.
 These records will eventually be exposed via Checkpoint's GraphQL endpoint.

 Let's create these data writer functions: